brookemstevens/Mathematical-Visualization-Tutor/README.md

     - Research Paper → Pseudocode → Algorithm Math Visualizer
 - [Chained Skills](https://claude.ai/share/8e59ac25-0541-418b-b886-9d389f400b30) for my own class notes from MATH 3620 Introduction to Numerical Mathematics
     - Class Notes → Pseudocode → Algorithm Math Visualizer

 ---

+## Limitations and Known Failure Modes

+- **Faithful to the pseudocode, not to the paper:** If the pseudocode-extractor misreads a paper (say, infers a wrong shape or mislabels a matrix transpose), the visualizer will faithfully trace the *wrong* algorithm.
+The chained pipeline compounds the risk: a subtle extraction bug propagates silently into the numerical trace.
+- **Sequential-dependence algorithms are harder to trace cleanly:** Algorithms with autoregressive or recursive structure produce long, repetitive traces.
+The linear format holds up, but the payoff per line of output is lower than for feed-forward computations.
+- **No comparison to a "bare Claude" baseline:** I did not formally evaluate how much the skills improve on what Claude would produce with no skill attached.
+Informally, the skills produce noticeably more consistent output (always LaTeX, always with shape annotations, always with a notation table) but a rigorous A/B evaluation is future work.

+---

+## Model and Implementation Details

+- **Model used:** Claude Opus 4.6 (during skill development and in all demo traces).
+- **Built with:** Anthropic's official `skill-creator` skill, following the standard SKILL.md + `references/` layout.
+- **Intended use:** Educational support for students reading formal algorithmic papers.
+Primary target is DS 5690's engagement with *Formal Algorithms for Transformers*, with a secondary goal of generalizing to any paper a student encounters.
+- **Out of scope:** These skills are not designed to verify correctness of an algorithm, to benchmark model implementations, or to produce production-quality algorithm documentation.
+They are teaching tools.
+- **License:** MIT (open for educational reuse and modification).
+Attribution appreciated.
+- **Ethical / bias consideration.** Both skills produce output that *looks* authoritative, which can make errors hard to spot.
+A student who treats a trace as a proof, rather than as an illustration, risks internalizing a subtle mistake.
+I have tried to mitigate this by keeping traces short and reproducible by hand, and by documenting failure modes above, but the risk is worth naming directly.
+The skills should be used *alongside* the paper, not as a complete substitute for it.

+---

+## Impact and Next Steps

+**Impact:** The immediate impact is for future DS 5690 students engaging with *Formal Algorithms for Transformers*: the wall that paper presents to a student unfamiliar with compact mathematical notation is now more climbable.
+More broadly, any student reading an ML paper for the first time can chain the two skills to get a concrete worked example on any algorithm, on demand, at a small enough scale to follow by hand.

+**What this reveals:** The need for a skill like this suggests something about the gap between how ML research is written and how it is learned.
+Papers optimize for compactness and precision, and many students need worked examples and concrete values.

+**Next steps:**
+- **Evaluation:** Run a proper A/B test: Claude with the skill vs. Claude without, same prompts, measure consistency of output format, rate of arithmetic errors, and student-rated clarity.
+- **Expanded reference coverage:** Extend the Phuong & Hutter reference to cover additional papers frequently taught in ML courses (e.g., *Attention Is All You Need*, the original LoRA, flash attention), so the visualizer can trace those algorithms without a prior extraction step.
+- **Complementary skill for diagrams:** A logical companion skill would render the computational graph of an algorithm as a complement to the numerical trace.
+Notation + numbers + graph is closer to how students actually draw these things on paper when learning them.
+- **Classroom deployment:** Encourage the instructor to use the skills during classroom instruction, and/or encourage students to use them on their own time.

+---